 • Time spent at other jobs counts toward a driver’s on-duty hours.

-Why You Should Work with a Litchfield Truck Accident Lawyer
+Why You Should Work With Our Litchfield Truck Accident Attorneys

-When you work with an experienced truck accident attorney, you gain valuable insight and benefit from having a qualified advocate on your side.
-The attorneys at D’Amico & Pettinicchi, LLC, offer dedicated and knowledgeable representation to help our clients navigate their truck accident claims.
+When you work with an experienced 18-wheeler crash attorney, you gain valuable insight and benefit from having a qualified advocate on your side.
+The legal professionals at D’Amico & Pettinicchi, LLC, offer dedicated and knowledgeable representation to help our clients navigate their truck accident claims.

-Our truck accident lawyers will work diligently to learn everything we can about your case so that we can prepare an individualized strategy for your accident claim.
+Our Litchfield truck accident lawyer will work diligently to learn everything they can about your case so that they can prepare an individualized strategy for your accident claim.
 When you’re ready to pursue compensation for the damage caused by a negligent truck driver or trucking company, contact us to schedule a free consultation.